-• 'They were very disturbed that Peter and John were claiming, on the authority of Jesus, that there is a resurrection of the dead'-There were two main parties among the religious leaders in Jerusalem: the Pharisees and the Sadducees; the more numerous Pharisees dominated among the teachers of the law; the smaller party of the Sadducees controlled the higher offices at the Temple and among the priesthood.
-The council, mentioned in verse 5, is the religious government of the Jews and the government of Judea; it was headed by the high priest, who was a Sadducee, but both Sadducees and

-Pharisees were represented.
+- 'They were very disturbed that Peter and John were claiming, on the authority of Jesus, that there is a resurrection of the dead'-There were two main parties among the religious leaders in Jerusalem: the Pharisees and the Sadducees.
+The more numerous Pharisees dominated among the religious teachers at the synagogues; the smaller party of the Sadducees controlled the higher priestly offices at the Temple.
+The council, mentioned in verse 5, was the religious government of the Jews and the government of region of Judea; it was headed by the high priest, who was a Sadducee, but both Sadducees and Pharisees were represented.
 One of the major differences between the Sadducees and Pharisees was that the Sadducees didn't believe in life after death.
-These people who overhear Peter and John are Sadducees.

-- 'By what power, or in whose name, have you done this?'-A very similar question (Luke 20:2), from the exact same group of people, is what eventually led to Jesus' death.
+These people who overhear Peter and John are Sadducees. - 'By what power, or in whose name, have you done this?'-A very similar question (Luke 20:2), from the exact same group of people, is what eventually led to Jesus' death.
 But the Holy Spirit fills Peter, giving him the boldness and the words he needs to face them. - 'are we being questioned because we've done a good deed for a crippled man?'-Peter points out that they are being interrogated because they've healed someone who was crippled.
 It's not exactly a scandalous crime, and it's not usually the kind of thing one gets told not to do. - 'he was healed in the name and power of Jesus Christ'-after pointing out that they haven't actually done anything wrong, they go on to answer the questions of the council: Jesus gave them the power and authority to do what they did.
-Perhaps the council wishes at this point that they hadn't asked the question: they gave Peter and John a perfect opportunity to use the miracle that they have just performed as proof that Jesus, whom they had condemned to death as a blasphemer, is risen from the dead, the source of salvation and power, and honored by God above everyone else. - 'Do you think God wants us to obey you rather than him?'-the council thought of itself as the only legitimate authority over what happened in the Temple, but Peter appeals to a higher authority.
+Perhaps the council wishes at this point that they hadn't asked the question; they gave Peter and John a perfect opportunity to use the miracle that they have just performed as proof that Jesus, whom they had condemned to death as a blasphemer, is risen from the dead, the source of salvation and power, and honored by God above everyone else. - 'Do you think God wants us to obey you rather than him?'-the council thinks of itself as the only legitimate authority over what happened in the Temple, but Peter appeals to a higher authority.
 Jesus, the one they rejected, is the cornerstone of the Temple (Psalm 118); he has commanded them to tell people of his wonderful deeds.

-- Through you: Peter and John know that their consciences are clear.
+• Through you: Peter and John know that their consciences are clear.
 Though they are being accused, they've done nothing wrong.
 This confidence that they've done nothing wrong means that the council has no leverage on them.
-Ask God to keep your thoughts and actions pure, so that you can stand without fear in the face of any accusations you may face. - Through your six: Even though they are ordinary men with no special training, Peter and John are able to say exactly the right words in their trial in front of the Jewish governing council.
-Pray for the words of your six, that they would have the right words to say at the right time to show the power and love of Jesus. - Through our church: Ask God to give us the clarity and courage to obey his call on us, rather than bowing to pressures from others who might set themselves up as authorities on what we should and shouldn't do.
+Ask God to help you live according to your conscience, so that you too can stand without fear in the face of any accusations.

+- Through your six: Even though they are ordinary men with no special training, Peter and John are able to say exactly the right words in their trial in front of the Jewish governing council.
+Pray for the words of your six, that they would have the right words to say at the right time. - Through our church: Ask God to give us the clarity and courage to pursue the mission God has given us as a church, without being distracted or dissuaded by other influences.